gbuzykin/uxs-tests/README.md

-# A Test-Suite for Utilities and Extensions Library
+# A Test-Suite for Utilities and eXtensionS (UXS) Library

-It is a project for `std-ext` testing, which contains lots of use- and test-cases.
+It is a project for `uxs` testing, which contains lots of use- and test-cases.
 A simple own test-suite is implemented here to sort and organize tests.
 It consists of quick verification tests with predefined input data, brute-force-like tests with large amount of random-generated data and performance tests.
 Tests from GCC test-suite are also ported for *containers* testing.